Prof. Dr. Thomas Hofmann

 Academic Career and Research Areas

 Prof. Hofmann (b.
-1968) explores the screening, identification and quantification of organoleptic and bioactive natural products in foodstuffs and raw materials of vegetable origin.
+1968) explores the screening, identification and quantification of organoleptic, bioactive and techno functional natural products in foodstuffs and raw materials of vegetable origin.
 He is also interested in the metabolism and structure-activity relationships of these compounds.
-In these studies, Prof. Hofmann employs psychophysical as well as spectroscopic methods.

 - Advancement in the Application of Agricultural and Food Chemistry Award, ACS (2014)